AveryS00/song-link-bot/README.md

 ### set
 ``set music_channel <channel-name>``
 This will set the channel that the Discord bot will read from.
 Once set, the bot will ONLY read from this channel and no other channel.
 That includes other commands as well as Spotify links.
+This channel must be a text channel.

 When entering a ``<channel-name>``, you either must match the name exactly or use the ``#channel-name`` option from Discord.
 If your channel has an emoji, use the # version.

 ``set logging_channel <channel-name>``
 This will set the channel that the Discord bot will write (but not read) logs to.
+This channel must be a text channel.
 Logging will take place when a user sends a spotify link into the ``music_channel``.
 The bot will send a message indicating whether it succeeded or not to add it to the server playlist. ``<channel-name>`` formatting is the same as the above commmand.

 ``set prefix <prefix>``
 This will change the prefix to the given value in prefix, if it is one of the acceptable prefixes.
 Currently acceptable prefixes are ``! !! . .. ? ?? & && + ++``.
 If you have a different prefix that you would like to be added to this list, send me a pull request if you know how to do so, or a message through any form of media.